-The Personnel records policy for employees covered by this Agreement shall be administered in accordance with the Personnel Law, with the following exception:
+A. The Personnel records policy for employees covered by this Agreement shall be administered in accordance with the Personnel Law, with the following exception:

 At the employee's written request (which request shall not be made part of the personnel file), records of discipline up to and including a three (3) day suspension, or its equivalent, will be removed from an employee's personnel file(s) eighteen (18) months after the discipline is administered so long as the employee has not been disciplined for a related offense during the eighteen (18) month period.
-Records of discipline involving a four (4) to ten (10) day suspension will be removed at the employee's written request thirty-six (36) months after the discipline is administered so long as the employee has not been disciplined for a related offense during the discipline is administered so long as the employee has not been discipline for a related offense during the thirty-six (36) month period.
+Records of discipline involving a four (4) to ten (10) day suspension will be removed at the employee's written request thirty-six (36) months after the discipline is administered so long as the employee has not been disciplined for a related offense during the thirty-six (36) month period.

-Where the Union is representing an employee in a grievance filed under this Agreement, the Union may review the employee's personnel file for information relevant to the grievance so long as the employee provides the County with written authorization for the Union to do so.
+B. Where the Union is representing an employee in a grievance filed under this Agreement, the Union may review the employee's personnel file for information relevant to the grievance so long as the employee provides the County with written authorization for the Union to do so.

-The Department will distribute the employee's copy of any processed Employee Action Notification in a manner which ensures confidentiality.
+C. The department will distribute the employee's copy of any processed Personnel Information Document in a manner which ensures confidentiality.